Kristinaa78/dp-kernel-fuzzing/linux-user/usb_fuzzer/src/README.md

 0xffffffff82cb84c0: usb_state_string
 0xffffffff82cb8520: usb_decode_interval
 ```
+Size of the last function needs to be added to the highest address.
+Alternatively, this new highest value can be obtained with `gdb`.
 With such information, we can quickly determine the IP range \[lowest-highest address\] and implement it in the fuzzer (with a dedicated hypercall `RANGE_SUBMIT`).

 The code of these kernel functions stretches across a continual range of memory addresses.
 This can be easily checked with `gdb`: